-21.1.
-We will hold records in line with our records retention schedule, as per our Information Governance policy.
+- 22.1.
+We will hold records in line with our records retention schedule, as per our Information Governance policy. - 22.2.

-- 21.2.
 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
-If you are in any doubt about whether to record something, discuss it with the DSL. - 21.3.
-Records will include: - A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome; - Concerns and referrals will be kept in a separate child protection file for each child. - 21.4.
+If you are in any doubt about whether to record something, discuss it with the DSL. - 22.3.
+Records will include: - A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome; - Concerns and referrals will be kept in a separate child protection file for each child. - 22.4.
 Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 21.5.
-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - 21.6.
-Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry. - 21.7.
-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - 21.8.
-To allow the new school/college to have support in place when the child arrives, this should be within: - 5 days for an in-year transfer, or within; - The first 5 days of the start of a new term. - 21.9.
-In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child. - 21.10.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

+- 22.5.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - 22.6.
+Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry. - 22.7.
+If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - 22.8.
+To allow the new school/college to have support in place when the child arrives, this should be within: - 5 days for an in-year transfer, or within; - The first 5 days of the start of a new term. - 22.9.
+In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child. - 22.10.
 The school uses the Child Protection Online Management System (CPOMS) as its workflow and record management system.

-22. Training
+23. Training

-22.1.
+23.1.
 All Staff

-- 22.1.1.
-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect. - 22.1.2.
-This training will be regularly updated and will: - Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils - 22.1.3.
-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - 22.1.4.
-Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through e-bulletins and staff meetings). - 22.1.5.
-Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training. - 22.1.6.
-Volunteers will receive appropriate training, if applicable.
+- 23.1.1.
+All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety - which provides an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring and ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse, neglect or exploitation. - 23.1.2.
+This training will be regularly updated and will: - Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners

+- Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils - 23.1.3.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - 23.1.4.
+Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through e-bulletins and staff meetings). - 23.1.5.
+Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training. - 23.1.6.
+Volunteers will receive appropriate safeguarding training, if applicable.

-22.2.
+23.2.
 The DSL and Deputy